How to Fade Chest and Décolletage Hyperpigmentation

 - Continued sun exposure without protection

-- Using irritating products that damage skin barrier
+- Using harsh products that damage the skin barrier

 Common Mistakes to Avoid

 Chest skin is thinner and more sensitive than facial skin.
-Start with lower concentrations of retinol (0.25% vs 0.5-1%) and acids to avoid irritation that causes PIH.
+Start with lower retinol (0.25% vs 0.5-1%) and acid concentrations.

-The décolletage can't handle the same exfoliation frequency as the face.
-Limit chemical exfoliants to 1-2x weekly and avoid harsh physical scrubs that cause micro-tears.
+The décolletage cannot handle the same exfoliation frequency as the face.
+Limit chemical exfoliants to 1-2x weekly.

 When to Consider Professional Treatments

-At-home treatments work well for mild to moderate hyperpigmentation.
-However, some conditions require professional intervention.
+At-home treatments work well for mild to moderate dark spots.
+However, some conditions need professional help.

 Consider Professional Help If: